SSWConsulting/SSW.Rules.Content/rules/where-to-find-images/rule.md

 ![Figure: Finding Images Labelled for Reuse within Google Images](google-image-labeled-reuse.jpg)

+4. Use [Canva](https://www.canva.com/) to create a featured image with overlaid text

-4. Taking your own photos
+5. Taking your own photos

 Ensuring you are not breaching copyright will save you from any trouble in the future.